jcorporation/myGPIOd/README.md

 # myGPIOd

 myGPIOd is a very lightweight daemon to call scripts on GPIO events.
-It has no dependencies but the libgpiod2 library.
+It has no dependencies but the libgpiod2 library version 2.

 It is based on the gpiomon tool from [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/about/)